Kotlin/KEEP/proposals/context-sensitive-resolution.md

 }
 ```

-In this case resolution is improved for constructing `Leaf` but not for `Node`, since the latter requires arguments.
+In this case context-sensitive resolution is available for constructing `Leaf` but not for `Node`, since the latter requires arguments.

 ```kotlin
 fun create(n: Int): Tree = when (n) {